 Probably the most interesting detail about the Monument is the fact that underneath the hill on which it is situated there is a large Cold War bomb shelter and a network of concrete tunnels that, according to urban myth, extend to the coast and even further to strategic points in the city itself (5km away).

 This was a period of almost feverish construction in Bulgaria when it came to colossal monoliths and the Monument was the largest of its kind in the Varna area.

 The Park-Monument of the Bulgarian-Soviet Friendship today

-Like other communist-era vestiges from the same period, the Monument in Varna fell into a state of abandonment shortly after the fall of Bulgarian communism in the early 1990s.
+Like other communist-era statues and monuments in Bulgaria from the same period, the Monument in Varna fell into a state of abandonment shortly after the fall of Bulgarian communism in the early 1990s.
 It didn’t take long for the vandals and thieves to move in and reduce it to a shadow of its former self and it remains in this sorry state to this day.